Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 Her boss's own demonstrable lack of interest in the finer points of policy was once more proved on Thursday.
 Trump made an unsupported claim that women coming to this country from Central America illegally are being raped at "levels that nobody's ever seen before."
 He then literally tossed the pages of his prepared remarks on tax policy in the air, calling them boring.

 That Conway appearance last summer played out on Fox & Friends.
-It is a program which Trump watches closely — and from which he takes direct inspiration for speaking points and for his policy priorities.
+It is a program that Trump watches closely — and from which he takes direct inspiration for speaking points and policy priorities.
 Especially on Twitter.

-At the outset of the Trump administration, one media critic argued that newspapers should set aside a small box daily on a page deep inside the national section to handle his Tweets: Cover it, but don't give it front-page or top-of-the-newscast treatment.
+At the outset of the Trump administration, one media critic argued that newspapers should set aside a small box daily on a page deep inside the national section to handle his tweets: Cover it, but don't give it front-page or top-of-the-newscast treatment.

 That critic would be me.